HanoverStatsLabs/resources/labs.md

 - [Lab 3](labs/Lab3Instructions.md) shows you how to use RMarkdown to structure your work and create your report all in one document.
 - [Lab 4](labs/Lab4Instructions.md) offers you an opportunity to practice and solidify your learning from the first three labs, and introduces more two-variable techniques.
 - [Lab 5](labs/Lab5Instructions.md) shows you how to customize graphics outputs.
+- [Lab 6](labs/Lab6Instructions.md) adds more graph customizations and shows you how to create new variables from existing ones.